tspeterkim/tspeterkim.github.io/index.md

 <img src="../images/me.jpg" alt="me" style="width: 200px; float:right;"/>

-I am a Senior ML Engineer at Coupang Play, building the video recommendation system for the most popular streaming service in Korea.
+I am a Senior ML Engineer at [Coupang Play](https://www.coupangplay.com/), building the video recommendation system for the most popular streaming service in Korea.

 Previously, I received an undergraduate and a master’s degree in computer science from UCLA.
 I was a research assistant at the UCLA NLP Lab, where I worked with [Wasi Ahmad](https://wasiahmad.github.io/) and [Kai-Wei Chang](http://web.cs.ucla.edu/~kwchang/).

-I've also spent time at LinkedIn, PayPal, and Ticketmaster.
+I've also spent time recommending jobs at [LinkedIn](https://linkedin.com/), deploying a log monitoring tool at [PayPal](https://www.paypal.com/), and building the checkout page at [Ticketmaster](https://www.ticketmaster.com/).

 My Korean name is Taeksang (pronounced Tech Sang).